-Term Description Academic lead of the discipline The individual responsible for a clinical department/division (e.g., department chair, division lead, etc.).
-Administrative personnel Individuals who support the AFC program director by performing administrative duties related to planning, directing, and coordinating the AFC program.
-AFC program director The individual responsible and accountable for the overall conduct and organization of the AFC program.
-The individual is accountable to the postgraduate dean and academic lead(s) of the discipline.
+Term Description Administrative personnel Individuals who support the AFC program director by performing administrative duties related to planning, directing, and coordinating the AFC program.
+AFC program director (modified) The individual responsible and accountable for the overall conduct and organization of the AFC program.
+The individual is accountable to the postgraduate dean.
 AFC program An accredited AFC education program in one of Canada's nationally recognized disciplines, associated with a recognized Faculty of Medicine, overseen by an AFC program director and AFC program committee.
 AFC program committee The committee and subcommittees, as applicable, overseen by the AFC program director, that supports the AFC program director in the administration and coordination of the AFC program.
 AFC program stakeholder A person or organization with interest in and/or who is impacted by the AFC program.
 Assessment A process of gathering and analyzing information on achievement of competencies from multiple and diverse sources in order to measure a physician's competence or performance and compare it to defined criteria.
 1 Central This term describes policies, processes, guidelines and/or services developed by the Faculty of Medicine, postgraduate office, and/or postgraduate education committee that apply to more than one AFC program.
 Competency (Competencies) An observable ability of a health professional related to a specific activity that integrates knowledge, skills, values, and attitudes.
 Since competencies are observable, they can be measured and assessed to ensure their acquisition.
 Competencies can be assembled like building blocks to facilitate progressive development.
-2 Competent Possessing the required abilities in all domains (i.e., domains of competence, as defined below) in a certain
+2 Competent Possessing the required abilities in all domains (i.e., domains of competence, as defined below) in a certain context at a defined stage of medical education or practice.
+3 Continuous Improvement The systematic approach to making changes involving cycles of change (i.e., Plan, Do, Study, Act) that lead to improved quality and outcomes, used as an internal tool for monitoring and decision-making.